vokoshyv/evenstevens/documentation/DEV-GUIDE.md

 #####Development Environment (Additional information can be found on EvenSteven's [wiki](https://github.com/decentralizedsaxophone/evenstevens/wiki))

-Install necessary Node modules with the following command:
+After forking over this project and cloning it down to your machine, install necessary Node modules with the following command:

 <code>npm install</code>